-Connecticut officials to host gun violence prevention rally in Hartford
+Connecticut officials host gun violence prevention rally in Hartford

 We need leadership, particularly in Washington, that will not be owned by special interests.
 We need leadership that will not cave to the NRA and will act in the best interest of the people of our country.
 We need action because thoughts and prayers will not stop mass murder.— Governor Ned Lamont (@GovNedLamont) August 4, 2019

-Several representatives for gun violence prevention groups will also be at the rally.
+Several representatives for gun violence prevention groups were also at the rally.
+Watch the full rally in the videos above.

 ==